KadinTucker/CivInspired/Rulebook/territory.md

 - A player Rules a territory that is a Core territory of another player, i.e. during wartime.

 In particular, each territory can be the Core of at most one player (and must be associated to exactly one City), and each territory can be Ruled by at most one player.
 The players Ruling a territory and having that territory as a Core may be different.
 Multiple players may Claim a single territory.

+### Conquest

+Using military units, players can conquer territories.
+Doing so causes the unit some damage.

+When a city is conquered, the Core territories of that city change, but the Ruled status of the surrounding territories does not.
+This means that many surrounding territories might become contested when the city changes ownership.